 Rather than using existing encryption standards for voice and video content, Zoom creates its own.
 Our CISO, Dan Chemistruck, says that “unless you have a dedicated security research lab, like Apple or MIT, this is an open invitation to hackers to breach your platform.”
 Zoom’s security methods consist of “transport” encryption between servers and devices—not end-to-end encryption.
 Until very recently Zoom misled users to believe that its encryption was end-to-end.
 After the news reports of hacking incidents last week, Zoom representatives apologized in a blog post on April 1 for the “discrepancy between the commonly accepted definition of end-to-end encryption and how we were using it.”

 The University of Toronto’s Citizen Lab examined transmissions through Zoom and found that a single encryption key (AES-128) was used to encrypt and decrypt audio and video for all participants in each meeting.
 These AES-128 keys can be easily intercepted along the way.
 They’re also sent using a mode called electronic codebook (ECB), which preserves patterns within the encryption rather than fully coding or disguising them.
-Renowned security guru, Bruce Schneier, flat out states “using ECB mode indicates that there is no one at the company who knows anything about cryptography.”
+As security guru Bruce Schneier puts it, “Using ECB mode indicates that there is no one at the company who knows anything about cryptography.”

 What’s more, the encryption keys are often sent to servers in China, even if no one on the call is located there.
 Test calls between the U.S. and Canada showed keys routed to Beijing during the process.
 Perhaps that isn’t surprising, considering that Zoom owns two companies in China where its software is developed (although the company has its headquarters in Silicon Valley).
 However, the Chinese government has the authority to inspect all data transmitted into China and this is a third-party risk that your organization must be willing to accept.